savreline/chevrotain/docs/packages.md

 In some implementations **rpcext.go** and **rpcint.go** are combined into **rpc.go**.
 Files **dbops_test.go** and **queue_test.go** contain some smoke tests to test correctness of the database and queueing operations in isolation.

 ## Client
-implementation of client that sends commands to cvrdt/cmrdt servers along with various test sets of commands
+Implementation of client that sends commands to cvrdt/cmrdt servers along with various test sets of commands.

-start client by running `go run . [delayBetweenCommands] [timeSetting] [runMongoTest] [runRemoves] [terminateReplica]`
+Start client by running `go run . [delayBetweenCommands] [timeSetting] [runMongoTest] [runRemoves] [terminateReplica]`
-* where *delayBetweenCommands* is the time interval between commands send by the client (in ms)
+* where `delayBetweenCommands` is the time interval between commands send by the client (in ms)
-* where *timeSetting* is the time interval between states exchanges by CvRDT replicas (in ms) or is the time interval between sending no-ops in the CmRDTC implementation
+* where `timeSetting` is the time interval between states exchanges by CvRDT replicas (in ms) or is the time interval between sending no-ops in the CmRDTC implementation
-* where *runMongoTest* set to **y** indicates that the client will run tests that test MongoDb's native replication framework
+* where `runMongoTest` set to **y** indicates that the client will run tests that test MongoDb's native replication framework
-* where *runRemoves* set to **y** indicates if the main test should test key/value removals as well (as opposed to just inserts)
+* where `runRemoves` set to **y** indicates if the main test should test key/value removals as well (as opposed to just inserts)
-* where *terminateReplica* set to **y** indicates if the main test should terminate replica once it is done (which runs lookup in the case of CmRDT-O and writes logs to files in all implementations)
+* where `terminateReplica` set to **y** indicates if the main test should terminate replica once it is done (which runs lookup in the case of CmRDT-O and writes logs to files in all implementations)

-specific tests packages are implemented in `maintest.go`, `quicktest.go` and `wikitest.go`
+Specific tests packages are implemented in `maintest.go`, `quicktest.go` and `wikitest.go`

 ## Checker
-a program that checks consistency of replica's databases after a test run, downloads the database into CSV files labelled by replicas' numbers
+A program that checks consistency of replica's databases after a test run, downloads the database into CSV files labelled by replicas' numbers.

-start client by running `go run . [drop] [cvrdt/cmrdt]`
+Start client by running `go run . [drop] [cvrdt/cmrdt]`
-* if *drop* is equal to **y**, then tester will clear all databases to prepare the replicas for the following run
+* if `drop` is equal to **y**, then tester will clear all databases to prepare the replicas for the following run
-* if *cvrdt/cmrdt* is equal to "cv", then tester will additionally download the positive and negative collections of the CvRDT servers and save those to CSV; otherwise, if it is equal to "cm" then tester will additionally download the CmRDT dynamic collection
+* if `cvrdt/cmrdt` is equal to **cv**, then tester will additionally download the positive and negative collections of the CvRDT servers and save those to CSV; otherwise, if it is equal to **cm** then tester will additionally download the CmRDT dynamic collection

 ## Crawler
-a program that downloads Wikipedia pages to be used as test sets
+A program that downloads Wikipedia pages to be used as test sets.

-start crawler by running `go run . [maxNoLinks] [maxDepth]`
+Start crawler by running `go run . [maxNoLinks] [maxDepth]`
-* where *maxNoLinks* is the maximum number of outgoing links to follow from any given page
+* where `maxNoLinks` is the maximum number of outgoing links to follow from any given page
-* where *maxDepth* is the maximum depth of the graph
+* where `maxDepth` is the maximum depth of the graph

 ## Util
-methods that are believed to be common to all implementations, perhaps more could be extracted into this package; however, it might start to obscure the code's readability
+Methods that are believed to be common to all implementations, perhaps more could be extracted into this package; however, it might start to obscure the code's readability.

 * **util.go**: generic methods, such as parsing the group memberhship CSV file, finding max/mins, etc.
 * **connops.go**: connection operations (e.g. connect one replica to another, connect a replica to a local database) that are common to all implementations